top of page

 I'm Rachael Unsworth, urban geographer and enthusiastic communicator.

-I offer a mix of real tours and presentations (online and in person).
+I offer a mix of tours and presentations (online and in person).

 Are you interested in a private tour for your group, company or family?